 Tip #5: Communicate openly with your ghostwriter

-Your ghostwriter will need a lot of details from you.
+When working with a ghostwriter, expert them to need a lot of details from you in order to write your book.
 If you aren’t open and honest about your material, she can’t write a brilliant book for you.
 One ghostwriter I recently talked to commented that his client wasn’t forthcoming about his personal life.
 He rightly commented that every memoir needs to show the author’s vulnerability; he can’t be perfect in every way.
 If the author isn’t authentic with his readers, they won’t identify with him and won’t give the book good reviews.

 A ghostwriter will also need to ask you questions as they come up.
 Plan to provide these answers within a reasonable turnaround time.
 Again, this will speed up the ghostwriter’s process tremendously.